Chadwick Boseman, "Black Panther" star, has died at 43

 Boseman had not publicly disclosed his battle with cancer, according to the Associated Press.

+On Saturday, the governor of South Carolina, where Boseman was born, said he ordered the Statehouse flags to be lowered to half-staff on Sunday to "honor the life, contributions and memory of a truly extraordinary son of South Carolina."

-Boseman was born in South Carolina and graduated from Howard University, the AP said.
-He starred in various television shows in the early 2000s before getting the star role as Jackie Robinson, the first Black person to play in Major League Baseball, in the 2013 film "42," according to IMDB.
+Boseman graduated from Howard University and starred in various television shows in the early 2000s before getting the star role as Jackie Robinson, the first Black person to play in Major League Baseball, in the 2013 film "42," according to IMDB.

 From there, he went on to star as James Brown in the 2014 film "Get On Up," Andre Davis in the 2019 film "21 Bridges," and Stormin' Norman in this year's "Da 5 Bloods."